tbensky/npct/README.md

 ### If not a phone, then what?

 The maker movement continues to impress.
-They got a quick start in early 2020 backfilling PPE shortages with a mask and face shield producing efforts, like these: [masks](https://www.makethemasks.com) and [face shields](https://www.prusaprinters.org/prints/25857-prusa-face-shield).
-So is a 'maker' themed contract tracer possible?
+They got a quick start in early 2020 backfilling PPE shortages with a mask and face shield producing efforts, like these: [masks](https://www.makethemasks.com) and [face shields](https://www.prusaprinters.org/prints/25857-prusa-face-shield). **Is a 'maker' themed contract tracer possible?**

 Bluetooth (BT) does seems to be an ideal technology for contact tracing.
 It's a short-range protocol that can broadcast messages to receiving devices nearby.
 But I didn't want to to use a phone for this, so what then?
 I could not help but wondering about the Arduino world and all of the small and low-priced boards out there.
 Even the good-old Arduino Uno is relatively portable and will run off of a 9V battery for half a day or so.
 Plus, there are plenty of Arduino+BT options.